Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/04_execution.md

     2. Publish results files using with directives

 In this step, we will run our `hello-world.nf` Nextflow pipeline and explore the outputs of the run.
-We will look at how pipeline execution looks like, how to interpret it, as well as the common log and output files of a run.
+We will look at the components that get printed to the terminal when executing a workflow, how to interpret these, as well as the common log and output files of a run.
 You will be introduced to your first process directive and best practices on managing output files.

 ## Executing `hello-world.nf`

-When we run Nextflow, we need to specify a command to use.
-The **`nextflow run`** command is used to execute Nextflow pipelines:
+To run a Nextflow pipeline we use the **`nextflow run`** command, followed by the name of the script.

 ```bash
 nextflow run <pipeline.nf>